Seven Ways to Make Your Business More Professional

 Send quotes and invoices promptly and be sure to include (and adhere to) a payment terms policy.
 Make sure you pay your bills on time too; word of mouth can be a negative as well as a positive!

-Keeping track of your finances and invoicing doesn’t need to be difficult, there are free accounting software solutions out there.
+Keeping track of your finances and invoicing doesn’t need to be difficult, and there are free accounting software solutions out there.

 Professional, dependable companies will gain clients or customers by word of mouth and online recommendation, and they’ll retain them too.
 So, make sure your business looks, sounds and appears professional – and that it really is.
 Happy, confident customers are repeat customers!